|About Life Media's Publisher Rolf Priesnitz|

 In the early 1970s, Rolf fathered two daughters, Heidi and Melanie, whose education he and Wendy facilitated at home.
 As he, his young family and the publishing business moved across Canada in the 1970s and 80s, he continued to teach pipe trades as a sideline, notably as Plumbing Instructor for the Edmonton Pipe Trades Educational Trust Fund.

 By 2001, Rolf felt ready to concentrate more time on teaching.
 He became a full-time Steamfitting Professor for George Brown College, Faculty of Technology, Centre for Advanced Building Technologies, in Toronto, Ontario.
 Soon, he advanced to Program Coordinator for the Collegeís Plumbing, Steamfitting and Welding Apprenticeship Programs.
 In January of 2004 he became Chair of Apprenticeship for George Brown College, and in 2006 he became the Director of Apprenticeship Programs for the college.
 In addition to directing the apprenticeship programs at the college, he has piloted a variety of pre-apprenticeship programs for non-traditional groups, as well as other innovations.
-At the same time, this multi-focused, thinking-outside-of-the-box man continues to grow Life Media, still in partnership with Wendy.
+At the same time, this multi-focused, thinking-outside-of-the-box man continues to grow Life Media, which now publishes Life Learning Magazine and Natural Child Magazine, as well as print and e-books, still in partnership with Wendy.